Prince-Singh-Dev/Melodify-A-Sleek-Music-Player-/README.md

 "**Melodify** is a fully functional music player app developed using HTML, CSS, and JavaScript.
-Designed with simplicity and usability in mind, this web app brings a smooth and dynamic music listening experience directly in your browser.
+Designed with simplicity and usability in mind, this web app brings a smooth and dynamic music listening experience directly in your browser...

 **Features:**
 - **Responsive Design**: The app is fully responsive, ensuring that users can enjoy a seamless experience across various screen sizes, whether on desktop, tablet, or mobile.